Andrew Schally: Life and career

 I was fortunate to survive the holocaust while living among the Jewish-Polish Community in Roumania.
 I used to speak Polish, Roumanian, Yiddish, Italian and some German and Russian, but I have almost completely forgotten them, and my French in which I used to excel is also now far from fluent.

-Immediately after the war, in 1945, he moved via Italy and France to the United Kingdom where he changed his first name to Andrew.
+Immediately after the war, in 1945, Schally moved via Italy and France to the United Kingdom where he changed his first name to Andrew.
 Schally received his education in Scotland and England.
 In 1952, he moved to Canada.
 He received his doctorate in endocrinology from McGill University in 1957.
 That same year he left for a research career in the United States where he has worked principally at Tulane University.

-Schally currently conducts research in endocrinology at the Miami Veteran's Administration Medical Center in Miami, Florida.
+Schally conducted research in endocrinology at the Miami Veteran's Administration Medical Center in Miami, Florida.
 A Canadian citizen when he left Canada, Schally became a naturalized citizen of the United States in 1962.
 He was affiliated with the Baylor College of Medicine for some years in Houston, Texas.